mihayounas/second-scoop-milestone-4/README.md

 # Credits

 ### Content
-* Tutors for directing me for some of the functions.
+* Tutors were very helpful in making me understand the issues I have encountered throughout.
 * Some of the code ideas came from  [Stack Overflow](https://stackoverflow.com/).